Common Stylistic Concerns

 Some science professors want lab reports to omit any reference to the doer of the action.
 This is not a universal rule, so check with your professor if you have any questions.

-Students often ask WAs about how to use the pronouns "he" or "she" when referring to a subject without a specific gender.
-Generally, it is best to pick one gender and stick with it, because switching in mid paragraph can be confusing to your reader.
-However, some professors or readers may require you to rework your language to avoid all possible gender references.
-Here are some ideas to help you eliminate gender from your writing:
+Students sometimes ask WAs about using "he" or "she" when referring to a subject without a specific gender.
+Generally, it is best to use singular "they" instead.
+Here are some ideas to help you avoid generic gendering with "he" or "she" in your writing: